briansmith/ring/README.md

 https://briansmith.org/rustdoc/ring/.

 See [BUILDING.md](BUILDING.md) for instructions on how to build it.
-These instructions are especially important on Windows when not building from crates.io, as there are build prerequisites that need to be installed.
+These instructions are especially important for cross-compiling and for building on Windows when not building from crates.io, as there are build prerequisites that need to be installed.